 BoS (or just “buckets”) is played with a shortened deck, with no jesters and four cards more than the number the players require (although an eight card drittsekk has been known to work with a sufficiently large number of players).
 Fives are included in the shortened deck — hence with five players the fives, aces, kings, queens, jacks and tens will be in play.
 The game is best played with a small number of people (4-8).

 Each player is dealt four cards, and the remaining cards in the deck in play are placed in the centre of the playing area as a target (some variations have no target).
 All drinks are best cleared from the playing area.

-The dealer then calls "three...two...one...pass" (with an even tempo, and about two seconds spent over the whole, although the rate tends to increase as time passes in a given hand), and at the moment of "pass", each player must pass one card to the next player in the direction of the deal.
-If at any point, including at the start, a player has a winning hand, he may put his hand on the target (if present - just on the table if not).
-The other players must then place their hands on top of the lowest player, and the last player to put his hand on the pile has to drink a double fine (i.e. two fingers, traditionally).
+The dealer then calls “three...two...one...pass” (with an even tempo, and about two seconds spent over the whole, although the rate tends to increase as time passes in a given hand), and at the moment of “pass”, each player must pass one card to the next player in the direction of the deal.
+If at any point, including at the start, a player has a winning hand, they may put their (empty) hand on the target (if present — just on the table if not).
+The other players must then place their (empty) hands on top of the lowest player, and the last player to put their hand on the pile has to drink a double fine (i.e. two fingers, traditionally).
 The winning player then deals the next hand.

 Fives are a complication.
 If a player wins with four fives, all the other players must drink a pint fine (some variants are more lenient).
 However, each five you have in your hand at the time a hand finishes is worth a fine.
 An optional rule is that three fives in a player's hand requires that player to buy a round of whisky, although a pint (or even half pint) fine is sometimes considered a valid substitution.
 Hence fives often get passed on, and four fives are relatively rare.